Meet Cody, the Rottweiler

-Again, this is the experience of a single rescue Rottie who had a lot of reason to be aggressive and simply was not.
-Also, again, talking to many other owners of Rotties, this simply is not the case and is something most of us have learned incorrectly from movies and TV shows.
+Again, this is the experience of a single rescue Rottie who had a lot of reasons to be aggressive and was not.
+Again, talking to many other owners of Rotties, this is not the case and is something most of us have learned incorrectly from movies and TV shows.

-So yes, they can do some damage and so should be raised in such a way that they are not put in positions where they feel they need to.
+So yes, they can do some damage and should be raised so they are not put in positions they feel they need to.

-Cody lived to be about 12 which is a couple years longer than the average Rottie.
+Cody lived to be about 12, which is a couple of years longer than the average Rottie.

 He remained healthy and active right up to the end and never really had any problems at all.
-He got stung on the face by a bee once which was pitiful.
-But overall he led a bit of a charmed life where he had constant companionship, lots of room to roam and run, a pack to lead and humans to take care of.
+He got stung on the face by a bee once, which was pitiful.
+But overall, he led a charmed life where he had constant companionship, lots of room to roam and run, a pack to lead, and humans to care for.

-Our daughter and grand daughter hadn’t seen him for awhile.
-They came to visit, took him outside in the front yard for some play, although Cody was, at this point, not much up for play he did try.
-When they brought him back into the house, he simply laid down in our foyer and quietly passed away.
+Our daughter and granddaughter hadn’t seen him for a while.
+They came to visit and took him outside in the front yard for some play; although Cody was, at this point, not much up for play, he did try.
+When they brought him back into the house, he lay down in our foyer and quietly passed away.

 Are Rottweilers good dogs?

-Well, Cody certainly was and every single other person we have talked to about their Rotties tell the same tale.
+Cody certainly was, and everyone we have talked to about their Rotties tells the same tale.

 Rotties are the best.

-Of course, you’ll see in the news where a Rottie wasn’t such a good dog from time to time but I blame the owner, not the dog and certainly not the breed.
+Of course, you’ll see in the news where a Rottie wasn’t such a good dog occasionally, but I blame the owner, not the dog, and certainly not the breed.